We're serving up the inside scoop

-Ghost kitchens allow restaurateurs to expand their reach through each food delivery app.
+Ghost kitchens, also known as virtual kitchens, allow restaurateurs to expand their reach through each food delivery app.
 They’re strategically located where the most online food orders are taking place.
 And since they’re not focused on high foot traffic, that means the real estate is less expensive, too.

 Instead of a full front-of-house staff, you only need a few back-of-house staff members to get cooking.

 Ghost kitchens simplify delivery and maximize your return on investment, thanks to low upfront costs compared to traditional brick-and-mortar.

 We’re here to provide you with everything there is to know about ghost kitchens and how they compare to traditional brick-and-mortar so you can choose the best option that’s right for you.